Get Set to Picnic with a Picnic Station

 Gather all your picnic items together

 Next collect together all of your picnic items.
-From food flasks ADD LINK to cutlery and plates to cool bags.
+From food flasks to cutlery and plates to cool bags.
 Think about how to store these items.
 For example, the cutlery could be stored inside one of the coolbags.

 Store them in order of use